-School’s out for summer, and that means your kiddos are ready for popsicles, pool parties and outside adventures!
+It’s summer, and that means your kiddos are ready for popsicles, water sprinklers, and outside adventures!
 They’ve been waiting all year for the long, hot days of summer fun, so you slather them in sunscreen and send them out the door.
-But Wait!
+Wait!
 They’re protected from the blazing sun rays, but did you make sure they’re safe from mosquitoes and ticks?
 The experts at Giroud Tree and Lawn have your summertime checklist to keep kids safe from biting insects!

 Making Kids Aware of Dangerous Insects

 Teaching your kids ways to prevent mosquito and tick bites will empower them to be mindful of their surroundings while out in nature.
 You can’t be with them on all of their adventures, so it’s important to start mosquito and tick bite prevention habits early and reinforce them often.
 You can work together as a family to prepare for outside play and to check for mosquito bites and ticks once you’re back home.

 Summertime Checklist to Keep Kids Safe from Biting Insects

 Wear light and neutral-colored clothing.
 Mosquitoes are attracted to things that mimic nature like the colors in flowers, foliage, or animals.
 Dress your kids in white, beige, or khaki if they’re heading out for an adventure.

 Go Natural.
 Avoid heavily scented shampoos and any products that contain fragrances